km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## Argmax

-The pandas' argmax function returns the index of the greatest number in the indicated row or column.
+### The pandas' argmax function returns the index of the greatest number in the indicated row or column.
 Axis=0 is used to indicate the column and axis=1 is used to indicate the row.
 Pandas' iloc function is used to return the argmax index's row with all its corresponding information from the dataset.
+These dates produced below can be used to verify the graphs developed in the previous code.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/argmax.jpg" />

 ## Moving Averages

-Moving average or rolling average is used as a technical analysis tool to smooth out price data.
-It's a fantastic method to eliminating noise that regular line graphs of stock data characteristically produce, especially when examining open and close prices.
+### Moving average or rolling average is used as a technical analysis tool to smooth out price data.
+It's a fantastic method to eliminate noise that regular line graphs of stock data characteristically produce, especially when examining open and close prices.
 In pandas, the rolling function is applied to calculate the moving average of a series of observations (window).
 Mean is calculated using the mean function on the object of window obtained.

 A short window (50) and long window (100) are used to compare the moving average outputs.